datasciencecampus/DSCA_ARP/README.md

 **Course Objective**

 R users will improve their skills using R markdown to produce automated reports based upon their analyses.
-Learners will inderstand hw to 'paramaterize' their markdown reports, reducing the need for manual adjustments.
+Learners will understand how to 'paramaterize' their markdown reports, reducing the need for manual adjustments.
 Learners will explore the diffreent options for presentation of output to stakeholders.

 **Lead Developer**